 Typically, facility managers calculate facility occupancy according to cost per head, calculating the cost of accommodating employees within a designated facility.
 Without adequate measurements and tools, calculations are inaccurate, and it is unknown if facilities are underutilised or functioning at optimal levels.

 Data analytics is vital in providing facility managers visibility on facility occupancy, improving space utilisation, and reducing costs of wastage.
-Infraspeak offers full-scope economic analysis to provide a financial and operational overview of your inventory.
-This can also help address expansion more efficiently.

 Combining data analytics with facility management software ensures the facility is efficient and adaptive across operations.
-Infraspeak’s Power BI integration allows you to cross-reference data such as operation information, work orders, and asset management information, providing the perfect integration to improve decision-making.
+For example, Infraspeak’s Power BI integration allows you to cross-reference data such as operation information, work orders, and asset management information, providing the perfect integration to improve decision-making.